Mark E. Smith: Solo work and collaboration

-Alongside his work with the Fall, Smith released two spoken-word solo albums, The Post-Nearly Man (1998) and Pander!
+Alongside his work with The Fall, Smith released two spoken-word solo albums, The Post-Nearly Man (1998) and Pander!
 Panda!
 Panzer!
 (2002).
 Both feature readings of Fall lyrics set to electronic sound collages and samples of Fall songs, as well as contributions from members of The Fall.
 Smith appeared as a guest vocalist for Edwyn Collins, Elastica, Gorillaz, Long Fin Killie, Mouse on Mars, Coldcut and Ghostigital.
 His contribution to Inspiral Carpets' 1994 song "I Want You" won UK top 20 recognition, topped John Peel's influential Festive Fifty and resulted in Smith's first appearance on the UK TV show Top of the Pops.
 He worked with Mouse on Mars on the project Von Südenfed, whose album, Tromatic Reflexxions, was released in May 2007.
 Smith provided guest vocals on the song "Glitter Freeze" from the 2010 Gorillaz album Plastic Beach, and appeared later that year on the Pyramid Stage at Glastonbury 2010, where he joined the band on-stage to perform the song during their headlining set.
 Smith joined the group Shuttleworth to record the World Cup song "England's Heartbeat."
+Jan St. Werner's album Molocular Meditation (2020) featured vocal contributions from the late Smith.

 In 1986, he wrote the play Hey, Luciani, based on the short reign of Pope John Paul I. Smith made a cameo appearance in the Michael Winterbottom film 24 Hour Party People (2002), while his younger self was portrayed by Sam Riley in a section that did not make the final cut of the film, but appears as a deleted scene on the DVD.
-Smith made an appearance in the BBC Three sitcom Ideal in May 2007, playing a foulmouthed, chain-smoking Jesus.
+Smith made an appearance in the BBC Three sitcom Ideal in May 2007, playing a foul-mouthed, chain-smoking Jesus.
 A fuzzy, muted version of Fall song "Hip Priest" (1982) appeared in the 1991 film The Silence of the Lambs.

 Death

-Smith died on 24 January 2018 after a long illness with lung and kidney cancer, aged 60 years.
+Smith died on 24 January 2018 after a long illness with lung and kidney cancer, aged 60.
 His health had been particularly bad during 2017, which led to performances in a wheelchair.
 A heavy smoker, Smith had long suffered from throat and respiratory problems.
-His work ethic and output never declined, and throughout his illness he continued to release a new album close to once a year.
-Tributes to Smith came from Brix Smith, Tim Burgess, Liam Gallagher, Andy Bell, Mat Osman, Billy Bragg, Win Butler, Cat Power, Edgar Wright, the Pixies, Garbage, Stuart Murdoch, Terry Christian, Graham Coxon, Irvine Welsh and Gorillaz.
+His work ethic and output never declined, and throughout his illness he continued to release a new album nearly every year.
+Tributes to Smith came from Brix Smith, Tim Burgess, Liam Gallagher, Gene Ween, Andy Bell, Mat Osman, Billy Bragg, Win Butler, Cat Power, Edgar Wright, the Pixies, Garbage, Stuart Murdoch, Terry Christian, Graham Coxon, Irvine Welsh and Gorillaz.